 The Middie Virtual Program is a personalized learning experience for students in grades 7-12.
-Students and parents may select this option for the 2021-22 school year as part of their course scheduling process.
-The 7-8 program will be located on the MMS campus while the 9-12 program will be located at the site of the former Midd State program.
+Students and parents may select this option for the 2022-23 school year as part of their course scheduling process, but must commit to this program for the entire school year.
+The 7-8 program will be located on the MMS campus while the 9-12 program will be located at the site of the former Midd State program at 1021 Central Ave.
 The Middie Virtual Program will offer students both the opportunity to work virtually on a flexible schedule with the opportunity to get face to face support.
 This hybrid model will utilize the Apex Learning system as the content provider supported by Middletown teachers, counselors and administrators.
 Students and parents will participate in a required orientation to virtual learning and have the opportunity to meet their teachers and learn about the personalized program.
 Students will also be required to attend an orientation to prepare them for the virtual learning experience.
 Attendance is tracked through work activity and students with poor attendance or poor work habits are not recommended for this program.
 In person tutoring, support and mentoring sessions will be scheduled for students to attend to support their personalized plan.
 Core courses and elective courses are available through Apex learning system.
 High school students will be required to meet the Middletown graduation requirements as well as the State of Ohio graduation requirements which currently includes end of course assessments that must be taken in person.
 All required State assessments must be taken in person at the time scheduled by the district.

 Middie Virtual students will have the opportunity to participate in all extracurricular activities and athletics as long as they meet eligibility requirements.
 School news and information will be regularly shared regarding events and activities happening between the Middle and the High School campuses.
-Capacity for this new program may be limited and enrollment will require a commitment for a semester.
+Capacity for this new program may be limited and enrollment will require a commitment for the entire school year.

-Students in grades 7-12 interested in this personalized approach to learning in both a virtual and hybrid model should register during regular school scheduling sessions.
+Students in grades 7-12 interested in this personalized approach to learning in both a virtual and hybrid model should register by contacting their counselor.
 Please watch the district news and website for updated information.